Dunn Peak: History

 James Dunn was a gold prospector in the region who left for California in 1888 after falling sick.
 He had mined gold with a "rocker" near ChuChua, on the western slopes of Dunn Peak.
 Nearby Baldy Mountain was the site of the Windpass gold mine from 1916 until 1939.
-On April 30, 1996, the massif became the central point of the new 19353 ha Dunn Peak Protected Area.
+On April 30, 1996, the massif became the central point of the new 19353 ha Dunn Peak Provincial Park.